 - Form optimization.

 A quality website UX not only improves a customer’s behavior on your site, but it also improves your search ranking.
-Note that mobile website’s usability is one of the 200 most important ranking factors in 2020.
+Note that mobile website usability is one of the 200 most important ranking factors.
 The new Google Mobile-First Indexing approach also pays a lot of attention to website UX.

 What is User Behavior Analytics with Heatmap Tools?